Project-HINATA/segatools-banafix/doc/config/common.md

 Enable JVS port emulation.
 Disable to use the JVS port on a real AMEX.

+### `foreground`

+Default `0`

+Only enables input when the game's main window is focused.
+This does not work for all games.

 ## `[io4]`

 Configure emulation of the IO4 board.
 Same settings also apply to `[io3]`.